brian-mccoy/alloy-core/readme.md

 * For each template, post type or options page you should create a new PHP file in the directory inside your theme `/app/custom-fields`.
 In terms of naming convention it should match the template or post type name.
 Examples: `/app/custom-fields/front-page.acf.php` or `/app/custom-fields/articles.acf.php`
 * An options page is setup by default in `functions.php`.
 * A wrapper is available for the ACF PHP API to streamline development.
 See `/app/custom-fields/examples.acf.php`.
+* Using `core_field` the label will be used as the field name unless the `name` key is present in the args array.

 ## Template Development
 * By default the header, footer and homepage (front-page.php) are set up for you.